Soumitra98/Credit-Card-Fraud-Detection-Comparative-Analysis/README.md

 ![cf](https://github.com/user-attachments/assets/8bfcded0-92e0-4fa8-91a2-e6e6b2e903dd)
 ![classification report](https://github.com/user-attachments/assets/c6dd76a2-cdd7-44f1-9184-d27988a62d3d)

+## Dataset for the analysis and a bit of discussion regarding the nature of the data

+### Dataset Source

+The dataset was procured from kaagle.com.
+The link to the dataset is as follows: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.

+### A bit about the dataset

+This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
+The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.

+It contains only numerical input variables which are the result of a PCA transformation.
+Unfortunately, due to confidentiality issues, we cannot provide the original features and more background information about the data.
+Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
+Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
+The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-sensitive learning.
+Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 ## Installation Command for the prerequisite libraries to run the Streamlit App

 Python Requirement - 3.8 or higher 3.12 recommended (Evaluation was done primarily on Python 3.12)

 pip install -r resources.txt

 ## Command to Run the Streamlit App

 streamlit run app4.py (As for this example the filename is 'app4.py')

- ### Generalised command
+## Generalised command

 streamlit run <app_name>.py

- #### Author - Soumitra Chakraborty
+### Author - Soumitra Chakraborty
- #### Contact Details - soumitra98@hotmail.com
+### Contact Details - soumitra98@hotmail.com